Vaish-1011/ODD2023-Datascience-Ex-04/README.md

 ```
 ![image](https://github.com/Vaish-1011/ODD2023-Datascience-Ex-04/assets/135130074/a82e88bc-70d2-4b91-b091-e2c41f9e13f6)

-# RESULT:
+# RESULT
-Thus we have read the given data and performed the univariate analysis with different types of plots.
+Thus we have read the given data and performed the multivariate analysis with different types of plots